 Virginia Di Somma Stilista at Bob (Best of British) & Friends

 There was more to this course than simply learning about the wonderful healing properties of essential oils and how to make a nice smelling scent.
 Much deeper.
 More profound.
-Underlying spirituality which culminated in the distillation process and which first attracted and inspired me to make contact with AbdusSalaam and ask that he consider teaching a course in Perfumery.
-I’m so pleased each one of you students made it possible.
+Underlying spirituality which culminated in the distillation process and which first attracted and inspired me to make contact with AbdusSalaam and ask that he consider teaching a workshop in Perfumery.
+I am so pleased each one of you students made it possible.
 A thousand thankyous!

 We learned so much.
 That perfumes made with synthetic ingredients (laboratory created molecules) are at best, like eating strawberry flavored ice-cream compared to real fruit ice-cream.
 Or eating takeaway food compared to hand picking fresh organic ingredients.